-Dr. Robert Heinsch is an Associate Professor of Public International Law at the Grotius Centre for International Legal Studies of Leiden University, and the Director of its regular LL.M.
-Programme in Public International Law.
-He is also the Director of the Kalshoven-Gieskes Forum on International Humanitarian Law at Leiden University and its IHL clinic, and has been appointed as Rapporteur of the ILA study group on the “The Conduct of Hostilities under International Humanitarian Law – Challenges from 21st Century Warfare”.
+Prof. Dr. Robert Heinsch is currently the DAAD Visiting Professor at the Institute of Peace and Armed Conflict (IFHV) of Bochum University in Germany.
+He is also an Associate Professor of Public International Law at the Grotius Centre for International Legal Studies of Leiden University.
+He is the Director of the Kalshoven-Gieskes Forum on International Humanitarian Law at Leiden University and its IHL clinic, and served as Rapporteur of the ILA study group on the “The Conduct of Hostilities under International Humanitarian Law – Challenges from 21st Century Warfare” between 2012 and 2017.
 Furthermore, he is member of the German National IHL Committee, and held the position of Federal Dissemination Officer for International Humanitarian Law of the German Red Cross from 2011 to 2014.
 Previously, he has worked as a Legal Advisor in the International Humanitarian Law Department of the Red Cross Headquarters in Berlin, and as a Legal Officer in the Trial Chamber of the International Criminal Court in The Hague.
 In addition, he has worked as a Senior Research Fellow at the Chair for International Law and European Law, Cologne University, and a as Visiting Lecturer at Bochum University, respectively.

 Dr. Giulia PinzautiAssistant Professor of Public International Law & Deputy Director IHL Clinic

 Dr. Giulia Pinzauti is Assistant Professor at Leiden University (LL.M.
 Course International Dispute Settlement) and Deputy Director at the IHL Clinic of KGF Leiden.

 Prof. Helen DuffyGieskes Professor of IHL and Human Rights